-As you read reviews of best-selling books on Amazon, look for the many references to story characters.
+As you read reviews of best-selling books on Amazon, look for the many references to character development.
 The bulk of favorable reviews describe how those characters made readers feel.

 Table of Contents:

 Character Development Influences Story